A selection of noteworthy artistic and cultural events to take place in Hanoi and Ho Chi Minh City.

 1 Trang Tien Street, Hoan Kiem District,

-Lang Toi (My Village) is a delicate fusion of tradition and innovation, where the poetic beauty of Northern Vietnam’s village life is presented through a new cirque approach.
+Lang Toi (My Village) is a delicate merge of tradition and innovation, where the poetic beauty of Northern Vietnam’s village life is presented through a new cirque approach.

 Ticket prices: VND 700,000- VND 1,050,000